nguyenbinhanltv/yostore/yostore-admin/README.md

+# Shops
+This repository holds all components needed to run the Pinelab Shops marketplace: A multi-vendor ecommerce environment based on the great open source [Index](http://vendure.io/).
+Folder structure:
+* `vendure` the Index instance.
+* `storefront` the frontend components to include on client websites.

-# yostore-admin
+# Shops

 This project was generated with [`@vendure/create`](https://github.com/vendure-ecommerce/vendure/tree/master/packages/create).

 ## Directory structure

-* `/src` contains the source code of your Vendure server.
+* `/src` contains the source code of your Index server.
 All your custom code and plugins should reside here.
 * `/static` contains static (non-code) files such as assets (e.g. uploaded images) and email templates.

 ## Development